vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 [^319]: "Gobhilîya Gr̥hya-sūtras," p.
 1039.

-The full number of śrāddhas necessary for the Sapi_nd_ana is sometimes given as sixteen, viz., the first, then one in each of the twelve months, then two semestral ones, and lastly the Sapi_nd_ana.
-But here too much variety is allowed, though, if the Sapi_nd_ana takes place before the end of the year, the number of sixteen śrāddhas has still to be made up.[^321]
+The full number of śrāddhas necessary for the Sapinḍana is sometimes given as sixteen, viz., the first, then one in each of the twelve months, then two semestral ones, and lastly the Sapinḍana.
+But here too much variety is allowed, though, if the Sapinḍana takes place before the end of the year, the number of sixteen śrāddhas has still to be made up.[^321]

 When the śrāddha is offered on account of an auspicious event, such as a birth or a marriage, the fathers invoked are not the father, grandfather, and great-grandfather, who are sometimes called aśrumukha, with tearful faces, but the ancestors before them, and they are called nāndîmukha, or joyful.[^322]